Amelie-Carre/Genetic-map-of-Phillyrea-angustifolia/README_1_stacks.md

 # Step 1 Create markers using stacks (version v2.3e)

+## Orig data
+- raw_data/LIBRARY_{R1, R2}.fastq.gz : raw reads for each library
+- Info-Tag-GBS_Filaire_HiSeq_290615-1.csv : Info for library with samples and barcode for each library
+- phenotypes_2019-06-05.csv : phenotype file fo each sample
+- config_v1.yaml : yaml config file for input files, options for some scripts and result folders

 ## Dispatch reads from libraries and create reads per sample
+Create symbolic link to raw data
+> ln -s /path/to_the_raw_data_folder raw_data
-Write 2 bash script which will create fastq files for each sample
+Write 2 bash script which will create fastq files for each sample, using Info-Tag-GBS_Filaire_HiSeq_290615-1.csv
 > ./1a_mk_assign_script.py --config config_v1.yaml

 Result : 2 scripts v1_dispatch.sh et v1_concat.sh